Flukas88/RssRead/README.md

      - Refactoring Python Style and more simple API Version 0.11
      - Using C implementation of Xml parser
+     - Extern DTD for the xml config file
     Version 0.1
      - Initial use of Python class